Boeing, other manufacturers strive to stop spread of coronavirus while staying at work

 As Washington state and the nation struggle to contain the coronavirus outbreak, manufacturers like Boeing and the state’s many other aerospace companies are on the front line of a fight to stop the spread of the disease while avoiding a destructive economic collapse of our economy.

-Three workers at Boeing’s Everett widebody-commercial-jet plant have tested positive for the coronavirus.
+As of Wednesday evening, five workers at Boeing’s Everett widebody-commercial-jet plant have tested positive for the coronavirus.
 They remain in quarantine under medical care while the circle of employees who were in direct contact with them have been sent home to self-quarantine.

-While the jet maker tries to control that outbreak, other manufacturers in the region are trying to keep the virus out of their factories and making contingency plans.
+While the jet maker tries to control the outbreak, other manufacturers in the region are trying to keep the virus out of their factories and making contingency plans.

 Meanwhile, workers who live with elderly or medically vulnerable relatives have to brace against the fear that by going to work, they could bring home a killer virus.